philbowles/weenymo/README.md

 void loop() {}

 ```

-That really is all there is to it.
 If you know of or find anything easier / smaller - please let me know!

 © 2019 Phil Bowles
 * philbowles2012@gmail.com